XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/clio-methods/nft_history.md

 ---
 html: nft_history.html
 parent: clio-methods.html
+seo:
-blurb: Retrieve the history of ownership and transfers for the specified NFT using Clio server's `nft_history` API.
+    description: Retrieve the history of ownership and transfers for the specified NFT using Clio server's `nft_history` API.
 labels:
   - Non-fungible Tokens, NFTs
 ---